Measures

 Aviation fuel quotas

-If the aviation fuel market can no longer be fully supplied because of long-lasting or very extensive compulsory stock releases, or if compulsory stocks have already been greatly reduced, the Ordinance on the Quota System for Aviation Fuel can be enacted to limit sales.
-This indirectly reduces the consumption of aviation fuel at Swiss airports.
+If the aviation fuel market can no longer be fully supplied, despite long-lasting or extensive compulsory stock releases, or if compulsory stocks are already significantly depleted, the Federal Council may enact the Ordinance on the Quota System for Aviation Fuel.
+This specifically reduces the sale of aviation fuel and, indirectly, its consumption at Swiss airports.

 Petrol and diesel rationing